albheim/covid19model/README.md

 ================================================================================

-# Reproduction of results with only Sweden and UK
+# Reproduction of results, school closure (figure 3a)
 This repository has the same content as the Imperial College covid19model

 https://github.com/ImperialCollegeLondon/covid19model/tree/885466d8658dff50faac10d88f989fd1076dfea0